Pungyeon/clean-go-article/README.md

 })
 ```

 The rest of the values are initialised to their default value of `false` (except for `Arguments`, which as an interface has a default value of `nil`).
-Not only are we much safer with this approach, but we are also much clear with our intentions.
+Not only are we much safer with this approach, but we are also much clearer with our intentions.
 In this case, we could actually write less code.
 This is an all-around win for everyone on the project.

 One final note on this: It's not always possible to change a function's signature.
 In this case, for example, we don't actually have control over our `QueueDeclare` function signature because it's from the RabbitMQ library.
 It's not our code, so we can't change it.
 However, we can wrap these functions to suit our purposes: